chennakeshavadasa/Miller-Compensated-Two-stage-OPAMP-using-SKY130PDK/README.md

 </p>

 # Design and Analysis
-- You can check out the Design and Analysis of the OPAMP [here](https://github.com/chennakeshavadasa/Miller-Compensated-Two-stage-OPAMP-using-SKY130PDK/tree/main/Circuit%20Design%20and%20Analysis) .
+- You can check out the Design and Analysis of the OPAMP [here](https://github.com/chennakeshavadasa/Miller-Compensated-Two-stage-OPAMP-using-SKY130PDK/tree/main/Circuit%20Design%20and%20Analysis) (I'll upload it by today or tomorrow).

 # Schematic
 ![2stageopamptrynew](https://github.com/chennakeshavadasa/Miller-Compensated-Two-stage-OPAMP-using-SKY130PDK/assets/123294639/c4372c1d-61e5-41a9-87c7-ef7ca7187a85)